Search

 Associated Research Projects

-Cold Region (CR) environments experience unique environmental stressors such as loss of permafrost and ice sheets from climate change, sea-level rise, intense ice and snowstorms, high winds, and rising/falling lake le...
+Cold Region (CR) environments experience unique environmental stressors such as loss of permafrost and ice sheets, sea-level rise, intense ice and snowstorms, high winds, and rising/falling lake levels.
+These unique c...